Numbing cold wave grips U.S., heralding a frigid New Year's Eve

 In Memphis, the music hotspot known for its New Year’s celebration featuring a countdown drop with an oversized guitar, temperatures are expected to be around 15 degrees Fahrenheit (-9.4 C), far below normal.

+Maine Governor Paul LePage declared a state of emergency to allow heating oil truck drivers to work beyond the limit of hours set by federal transportation rules.
+While most U.S. homes are heated with natural gas, much of the northeast relies on heating oil that is delivered to homes by truck.

+With temperatures in Boston forecast in the single digits for Sunday evening, a free ice skating show was canceled, an online schedule for the city’s Boston First Night showed on Friday evening.

-Canada has issued extreme weather alerts and scaled back some of its New Year’s Eve celebrations.
+Canada has also issued extreme weather alerts and scaled back some of its New Year’s Eve celebrations.

 The cold weather pattern is expected to persist through the weekend, the NWS said, adding that a reinforcing shot of arctic air is currently taking shape over northwestern Canada.